Department of Geography and Environmental Studies

 Geographies of Economic Development

-Geographical approaches to economic development and difference at local, regional and global scales.
-Critical historical, cultural, social and political economic perspectives on 'development', including theories of the state, colonial power, and development institutions.
+Geographical approaches to economic development and difference at local, regional, and global scales.
+Critical historical, cultural, social, political, economic, and environmental perspectives on 'development', including theories of the state, colonial power, development institutions, and climate change.
 Spatial dynamics and environmental impacts of economic activity.

 Lectures three hours a week.